Christine Darby // Published: June 2024 // Updated: August 2024

 Novices are even more susceptible to SEO misinformation due to a cognitive bias called the Anchoring Bias, where we place more importance on the first piece of information we encounter.
 This initial information acts as an anchor, making it difficult to adjust one’s understanding even when presented with more accurate or comprehensive data later on.

 Over the years, we’ve engaged with well over a thousand small businesses in various capacities.
-Early on, many clients knew little about SEO, which was beneficial as they had no preconceived notions.
+Early on, many clients knew little about SEO, which meant they had no preconceived notions.
 However, as general awareness of SEO has increased, so has the prevalence of misinformation, leading even savvy website owners astray.

 • Myth: One platform outperforms others in terms of SEO capabilities.

 • Reality: The core principles of SEO apply universally across all website platforms.
-Many articles, such as those questioning “Is Webflow good or bad for SEO?”, serve as clickbait and tend to confuse rather than clarify.
+Articles such as those questioning “Is Webflow good or bad for SEO?” often serve as clickbait and tend to confuse rather than clarify.

 While there are minor, platform-specific nuances to consider, these don’t justify the wild proliferation of resources dedicated to topics such as “The Ultimate Guide to Wordpress SEO” and similar.

-For most small businesses, selecting any reputable website platform and investing time in learning how to do SEO is sufficient for success.
-If doing your own SEO, focus on mastering the basics, refer to the guidelines provided by your platform, and hire professional help if you get stuck or have a question.
+For most small businesses, selecting a reputable website platform and investing time in learning how to do SEO is sufficient for success.
+If doing your own SEO, focus on mastering the basics, refer to the guidelines provided by your platform, and hire professional help when you get stuck or have a question.

 Note: When we first used—and possibly coined—the term “Squarespace SEO,” it felt redundant.
 Again, SEO principles are universal.
 But this was before Squarespace had extensive support docs and well-before Google offered beginner-friendly SEO guides.
 Back then, DIY no-code website builders were just hitting the scene, Wordpress developers were feeling unsettled, and misinformation was common.
 Small businesses needed to know they could be successful regardless of platform.